-To understand tunnelling, we have to remember that all data transmitted over the internet is split into small pieces called ‘packets.’
+To understand tunneling, we have to remember that all data transmitted over the internet is split into small pieces called “packets.”
 Every packet also carries additional information, including the protocol (such as HTTP, Telnet, Bittorrent and so on) it’s being used for and the sender’s IP address.

-On a VPN’s tunnelled connection, every data packet is placed inside another data packet before it is sent over the internet.
+On a VPN’s tunneled connection, every data packet is placed inside another data packet before it is sent over the internet.
 The process is called encapsulation.

-It’s easy to imagine how useful encapsulation and tunnelling are in securing your data.
+It’s easy to imagine how useful encapsulation and tunneling are in securing your data.
 The outer packet provides a layer of security that keeps the contents safe from public view.

 Encrypting the packets

 It’s not enough just to tunnel data sent over a VPN.
 The next layer of security is encryption, where data is encoded so that packets can only be read by your VPN client and server, which are securely connected together.

 VPNs can use a number of security protocols to encrypt data.
 The most common are IPSec (Internet Protocol Security) and OpenVPN.
 They work by: